Daniel-KM/Omeka-S-module-BlockPlus/README.md

 site settings, in the file config/theme.ini of the current theme or in the theme settings.

-A configured element is a page model when the key "o:layout_data" or "layout_data" is set with an array, even empty.
+A configured element is a page model when the first level key "o:layout_data" or "layout_data" is set with an array, even empty.
 If the key is not present, the element is a blocks groups.
 Page models are not displayed in the list of blocks groups in the "Edit page".

+#### Example of config and settings

 To set the list of page models or groups of blocks in a file (module.config.php, local.config.php), follow the example in the file [module.config.php](https://gitlab.com/Daniel-KM/Omeka-S-module-BlockPlus/-/blob/master/config/page_models.config.php?ref_type=heads)